Ryan Joyce

-Ryan Joyce (born 20 September 1985) is an English professional darts player who competes in Professional Darts Corporation (PDC) events, where he is currently ranked world number twenty-two.
-A professional since 2018, he has won two PDC ranking titles and is a one-time PDC World Championship quarter-finalist.
-Nicknamed "Relentless", Joyce has made two PDC major semi-finals: in the 2023 Players Championship Finals and 2024 World Grand Prix.
-He is also a one-time finalist on the PDC European Tour, finishing as runner-up at the 2025 European Darts Trophy.
+Ryan Joyce (born 20 September 1985) is an English professional darts player who competes in Professional Darts Corporation (PDC) events.
+A professional since 2018, he has won two PDC ranking titles and also reached the quarter-finals of the PDC World Championship in 2019.
+Nicknamed "Relentless", Joyce has made two PDC major semi-finals, reaching the last four of the 2023 Players Championship Finals and the 2024 World Grand Prix.
+He has also reached two PDC European Tour finals.

-He reached the quarter-finals of the PDC World Championship in 2019.

 Career

 BDO

 In 2014 he reached the Last 48 of the World Masters.
 He took part in the 2016 BDO World Trophy, he was knocked out in the first round losing to Jamie Hughes.
 He qualified for the 2017 BDO World Darts Championship, where he won 3–0 against Dennis Nilsson in the Preliminary round.
-In the first round, he lost to Martin Adams 3–2 in a sudden death leg, after throwing for the match twice and missing one dart at double 18 to win followed by Adams hitting a 115 checkout to stay in the match, before Joyce himself survived a dart at 5-4 down before hitting a 164 checkout to take the game to the deciding leg.
+In the first round, he lost to Martin Adams 3–2 in a sudden death leg, after throwing for the match twice and missing one dart at double 18 to win followed by Adams hitting a 115 checkout to stay in the match, before Joyce himself survived a dart at 5–4 down before hitting a 164 checkout to take the game to the deciding leg.

 Outside of the major tournaments he has reached 3 BDO ranked event finals, the first was the 2013 Turkish Open where he lost 5–0 to Martin Phillips, then the Isle of Man Open in 2016, losing 6–4 to Tony O'Shea also the Denmark Masters in 2016 losing 6–4 to Glen Durrant.
 He has had more success in pairs competitions winning the Turkish open pairs 2013, Welsh open pairs 2015 and losing in the final of the British open pairs 2016 all while partnering Andy Chalmers.
 He won the Scottish open pairs 2017 title with Kevin McDine.
 His most recent success came in the BDO Gold cup singles tournament 2017 which he won beating Wayne Warren 6–3 in the final.